dfischer/magic-word/README.md

 targeting the web platform.
 The common theme is **ABC**, a purely functional bytecode designed for livecoding and program synthesis.

+## Getting Started
+`dotnet build` at the top-level will build all projects.
+At the moment Magic Word is vaporware, but some time real soon, `dotnet run --project ./src/MagicWord.Wiki` will start the wiki, which will walk you through further configuration and usage.

 `magic-word.sln` is a .NET solution containing a number of projects:

 ### `MagicWord.Code`